CloudNativeJS/appmetrics-prometheus/README.md

 Set the targets field to your IP address and port number.
 You can monitor many applications by adding a comma between each IP address and port number.

-Start Prometheus by using the command
+Start Prometheus by using the command:

 ```
 ./prometheus -config.file=prometheus.yml
 ```
-Prometheus can be found at `localhost:9090`
+Prometheus can be found at `localhost:9090`.

 <!-- ### Kubernetes